Sonali108/LetsUpgrade/READMEassing4.md

-Quation2: Take a integer and find prime or not''' num=int(input("enter the number") for i in range(2,num):
+Quation2: '''Take a integer and find prime or not''' num=int(input("enter the number") for i in range(2,num):
 	if num%i==0: